0xSSDD/hub88-snr-sol/README.md

 ------

 # Elixir Developer Solution
+Thank you for considering my application.
+Since it wasnt clear initially whther the game code verification and signing was going to be considered when evaluating the assignemnt, I went ahead and wrote out a simple version of it.
+The signature verification part I had to use stackoverflow/google/chatgpt for as I didnt want to waste time on it after I heard from the recruiter that it wasnt critical to the assignemnt itself.
+There are tests written for it that should explain how it works.

+To run the tests: `mix test`

 Here is the architecture diagram `architecture.excalidraw.svg`
 ![Architecture Diagram](architecture.excalidraw.svg)

 ## Architecture Overview

-This project implements a robust, high-concurrency Wallet API for Hub88, using only Elixir/OTP primitives (no external dependencies or databases).
+This project implements the Wallet API for Hub88, using only Elixir/OTP primitives (no external dependencies or databases).

 ### System Architecture